 One of the ways that Basingstoke and Deane Borough Council works towards making services accessible to everyone is by using Equality Impact Assessment (EIAs).
-These are carried out on new or changed services, strategies and policies.
+Where relevant, these are carried out on certain new or changed services, strategies and policies.
 The aim of EIAs is to identify any potential barriers or discrimination and promote equality of opportunity and good relations between different groups.

 , which form part of the Equality Act 2010.